ualbany-software-engineering/term-project-anudeep-17/README.md

 4. Hosting service: AWS EC2 <br/>
 5. IDE: VSCode, AWS console <br/>
 6. VSC: Github <br/>
+7. Reverse proxy: Caddy <br/>
+8. Containarize: Docker <br/>

 ---
+# Development process:
+Step-1: building the client side of the website
+Step-2: server side of the website to get the data.
+Step-3: integration of ui and express js.
+---
+# Docker process:
+Step1: after installing docker, have a docker file with commands according to the server and client.
+Step2: refer the code block of docker to build and run commands in docker.
 ---
 # Code blocks
 1. React app